 All the tables and chairs in front of the panel are for the parties or their representatives.
 There is then an area at the back of the tribunal room for witnesses, members of the public and the press.

-When the tribunal starts, the employment judge will introduce himself.
+When the tribunal starts, the employment judge will introduce themselves.
 All the parties and their representatives sit down, even when addressing the tribunal.
 Evidence is also given with the witnesses sitting down.
 The tribunal is less formal than a court, and there will be no one wearing wigs or gowns.

 If you are giving evidence you will be called to the witness table when it is your turn to give evidence.
 You will then be sworn in or, if you are not religious, asked to affirm.
 The tribunal clerk will ask you for your preference on this point before the hearing begins.
 You will then sit down and will initially be asked to give your name for the record.